Arunnishanth-LifeSigns/ApolloPresense/README.md

 Before you begin, ensure you have the following software installed on your system:
 - Java Development Kit (JDK): Version 11 or higher.
 - Apache Maven: Version 3.6 or higher.
-- MQTT Broker: An active MQTT Broker (e.g., Mosquitto, HiveMQ).
+- MQTT Broker: An active MQTT broker (e.g., Mosquitto, HiveMQ).
 - Git: For cloning the repository.

 🛠️ Installation and Setup